-This is part 3 in the series of posts discussing the measurement pre-amplifier project.
+This is part 3 in the series of posts discussing the (audio) measurement pre-amplifier project.
 In part 1 I’ve covered the motivation for this project along with the circuit schematic and detailed circuit description.
-In part 2, I have gone through the board layout consideration and showed the assembled board.
-In this post, part 3, I will show some of the measurement results of the assembled board.
+In part 2, I have gone through the board layout consideration and showed the assembled boards.
+In this post, part 3, I will show some of the measurement results of the assembled boards.
 I will start with describing what it is I would like to measure, and how I plan on measuring it, including the limitations of the measurements I can make with the gear available to me.
 Then I will show the relevant result and discuss them.

-This is part 2 in the series of posts discussing the measurement pre-amplifier project.
+This is part 2 in the series of posts describing the audio measurement pre-amplifier project.
 In part 1 I’ve covered the motivation for this project along with the circuit schematic and detailed circuit description.
 In this post, part 2, I will discuss the next steps related to the board design and assembly.
 This part won’t be as long and the first (I hope), but I would like to share some of the consideration I’ve made when laying out the board design.

 This post will the first part of a series of posts that will describe my take on a measurement pre-amplifier.
-I will describe that motivation (requirements), the circuit design and implementation, measurement results, and more.
+I will describe the motivation (requirements), the circuit design and implementation, measurement results, and more.
 I will try to make this as informative as I can, and share some of the reasoning behind design decision.
 I think this can be of value for both people who would like to understand the circuit better, and people who would like to modify the circuit to better suit their needs.

 This post discusses a topic I’ve shared quite a long time ago on a few other forums, I’ve decided to post it here on the blog just in case it will become unavailable on these forums at some point, as it is a fairly old post.
 I don’t have the original schematics anymore, so bare with the lower res images I’m copying over from my original post.